United Kingdom

 [2] One tonne of ‘CO2e’ emissions refers to one tonne of carbon dioxide emissions, or the volume emissions from another greenhouse gas that would have the equivalent impact on the climate.

-[2] Simon Evans.
+[3] Simon Evans.
 ‘Analysis: Fuel Duty Freeze has Increased UK CO2 Emissions by up to 5%.’
-(Carbon Brief, 10 March 2020). < https://www.carbonbrief.org/analysis-fuel-duty-freeze-has-increased-uk-co2-emissions-by-up-to-5-per-cent/>.
+(Carbon Brief, 10 March 2020). link.

-[3] UK Parliament, ‘UK Infrastructure Bank Act 2023.’
-(UK Government, March 2023). <https://www.legislation.gov.uk/ukpga/2023/10/enacted>.
+[5] UK Parliament, ‘UK Infrastructure Bank Act 2023.’
+(UK Government, March 2023). link

 [6] Stuart Adam et al, ‘Tax and Climate Change’ in Tax by Design’ (Institute of Fiscal Studies, 2011).

-[5] Environment Agency.
+[8] Environment Agency.
 ‘Climate Change Agreements: Biennial Progress Report for 2019 and 2020’.
-(UK Government, 24 November 2021). < https://www.gov.uk/government/publications/climate-change-agreements-cca-biennial-report/climate-change-agreements-biennial-progress-report-for-2019-and-2020>.
+(UK Government, 24 November 2021). link.

-[6] Noah Kaufman.
+[10] Noah Kaufman.
 ‘Carbon Tax vs. Cap-and-Trade: What’s a Better Policy to Cut Emissions?’
-(World Resources Institute, 1 March 2016). < https://www.wri.org/insights/carbon-tax-vs-cap-and-trade-whats-better-policy-cut-emissions>.
+(World Resources Institute, 1 March 2016). link.

-[7] Climate Change Committee.
-‘Progress in Reducing Emissions: 2022 Report to Parliament’ p15 (June 2022). <https://www.theccc.org.uk/wp-content/uploads/2022/06/Progress-in-reducing-emissions-2022-Report-to-Parliament.pdf
+[11] Climate Change Committee.
+‘Progress in Reducing Emissions: 2022 Report to Parliament’ p15 (June 2022). link.

-[8] Zoe Avison and Libby Peake, ‘A Greener Tax System: The People’s Verdict’ (Green Alliance, 2021). <https://green-alliance.org.uk/publication/a-greener-tax-system-the-peoples-verdict/>.
+[12] Zoe Avison and Libby Peake, ‘A Greener Tax System: The People’s Verdict’ (Green Alliance, 2021). link.

-[11] Rita de la Feria and Michael Walpole, ‘The Impact of Public Perceptions on General Consumption Taxes’ [2020] British Tax Review 67/5
+[15] Rita de la Feria and Michael Walpole, ‘The Impact of Public Perceptions on General Consumption Taxes’ [2020] British Tax Review 67/5.

 [16] David Amaglobeli, Emine Hanedar, Gee Hee Hong, and Celine Thevenot, ‘Fiscal Policy for Mitigating the Social Impact of High Energy and Food Prices’ (International Monetary Fund, 2022).

-[13] Canada has implemented such a system in its federal carbon pricing mechanism.
-See Output-Based Pricing System.
+[17] Canada has implemented such a system in its federal carbon pricing mechanism.
+See Output-Based Pricing System

 [18] Energy (Oil and Gas) Profits Levy Act 2022 s 2.